OpenHistoricalDataMap/MapnikTileServer/README.md

 To read how to run test go to [cookiecutter-django](https://cookiecutter-django.readthedocs.io/en/latest/testing.html)

-Or for running test manual use `docker-compose -f local.yml run django pytest`
+Or for running test manual use `docker-compose -f local.yml run --rm django pytest`

 Also the project include a working travis test.